mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 However, for Levinas, *la face* is in many ways the subversion of *le visage*.
 It exposes raw materiality, the way that the other person’s gravity warps space-time.
 It extends in the dimension of *depth* rather than the *height* of le visage.

 The ethical *face-to-face* is in actuality both a relationship between *visages* and a relationship between *facades*.
-This confrontation can never reveal the interiority of the Other’s exteriority, his position as visage.
-It only shows the surface of his self-presentation.
+This confrontation can never reveal the interiority of the Other’s exteriority, *his* position as visage.
+It only shows the facade of *her* self-presentation.

 ### Elemental Questions